 Once you have completely covered the figurine in the fur like texture, you can now more on to adding the eyes, ears, and nose for the bear.

 See, that was easy!

-There you have it, a very easy way to making a large figurine.
-I love how this method is very easy to work with because unlike gum paste, once it’s dry you cannot undo it and fix it.
-But if you happen to mess-up along the way, with this method, you can peel the fondant off and reuse it (just make sure there’s no rice Krispy on the back of it) and re-mold the rice Krispy into the correct shape for your figurine.
+There you have it, an easy way to making a large figurine.
+I love how this method is easy to work with because unlike gum paste, once it’s dry you cannot undo it and fix it.
+With this method, if you happen to mess-up along the way, you can peel the fondant off and reuse it (just make sure there’s no rice Krispy on the back of it) and re-mold the rice Krispy into the correct shape for your figurine.

 I hope you all will find this helpful because it has worked for me over the years.
 If you all would like to share what has worked for you when it comes to making 3D Edible figurines, please feel free to share in the comments.
 Thanks and God Bless!